RoboArena/RoboGame/README.md

 ![](images/New_Arena.png)

-- Jonathan added the function that you can mine tiles and collect stone/wood resources.
+- added the function that you can mine tiles and collect stone/wood resources.

 ![](images/mining_Jonathan.png)